Pudhukottaiyilirundhu Saravanan

 Pudhukottaiyilirundhu Saravanan is a 2004 Indian Tamil-language road film written and directed by S. S. Stanley.
 The film stars Dhanush as the titular character and newcomer Aparna Pillai.
-The music for the film was scored by Yuvan Shankar Raja, while Krishnakanth produced the venture.
+Yuvan Shankar Raja composed the music, while Krishnakanth produced the venture.
 The film was released on 14 January 2004, coinciding with Thai Pongal.

 Plot

-Saravanan's parents manage to send him through a severe financial drought, thinking that he would pay off all their debts as soon as he lands in Singapore.
+Saravanan's parents manage to send him abroad through a severe financial drought, thinking that he would pay off all their debts as soon as he lands in Singapore.
 Saravanan finds a job in Singapore through an agent and lands there with high hopes of earning three lakhs and sending the money back to his family.
 Living in a cramped apartment, Saravanan gets into an argument with a Chinese immigrant there.
 One day, the immigrant burns Saravanan's passport, and Saravanan starts fighting with him.
 The Chinese man is inadvertently killed in the fight.
 Everyone thinks that Saravanan is responsible, and he flees.

 Shalini lives a luxurious life with her uncle in Singapore.
 Her parents and other relatives live in India.
 Shalini's uncle gets into a huge debt and ends up pawning her in a gamble.
 After losing the bet, he escapes at gunpoint.
 He finds Saravanan and asks him to take Shalini back safely to her family in India, and in return, he will get the amount of money he has been wishing for, three lakhs, as payment.

 With the help of Vimal, Saravanan gets a duplicate passport.
 He and Shalini walk, hitchhike, and drive through Malaysia, Thailand, and Burma to get to India.
 Saravanan is injured at a checkpoint.
 As they arrive in Malaysia, Shalini falls in love with Saravanan.
 He tells her that his parents have arranged a marriage for him to a relative that he has not seen.
 Shalini uses some money that Saravanan earned to have his name tattooed on her chest.
 This shocks him, but he is eventually attracted to her.
 They arrive in Burma, and Saravanan gets money for food by participating in an arm-wrestling competition.
 They cross the border into India under the cover of a sandstorm.

 Shalini is reunited with her parents safely, who give Saravanan the promised money.
 She asks him to return in two months if he loves her.
 Finally on Valentine's Day, he returns to Kolkata and reunites with her.